A structural map of what organises you beneath adaptation

 How I work with the Identity Blueprint

-I do not deliver the blueprint as raw data.
+I do not deliver the Blueprint as raw data.

-In some cases, this work also includes a 90-minute interpretive session, where we explore how adaptation has shaped identity expression, what is currently active, and where identity may be reorganising rather than stabilising.
-Any additional insight beyond the written report is always shared within this session, when it is the appropriate and supportive container.
+In some cases, this work also includes a 90-minute interpretive session.
+In that session, we explore how the Blueprint relates to your lived experience, where adaptation may have shaped expression, what is currently active, and where identity may be reorganising rather than simply stabilising.

 Two ways to engage with the Identity Blueprint